cloudbytestorage/devops/automation/core/Thinking With Designs/Using FP or FRP or Functions.md

   class Cash implements iPaymentMethod {}
   class Cheque implements iPaymentMethod {}
   class Card implements iPaymentMethod {}
 ```

-- Use sum types for state machine
+- Use types for state machine
--

 ##### Function that can decompose an object === Un-apply